hardcamls/zprize/ntt-results.md

 These are builds where the input and output vector to perform NTT on is laid out linearly in HBM (ie: the host doesn't perform any pre/post-processing).
-We run experiments with running the 8-core, 16-core, 32-core and 64-core variants, yeilding different levels of parallelism.
+We run experiments with running the 8-core, 16-core, 32-core and 64-core variants, yielding different levels of parallelism.

-## Optimized-layout Builds
+## Optimised-layout Builds

 As discussed [here](ntt-bandwidth.html), our performance is significantly bound by bandwidth.
 We conduct 2 builds (32-core and 64-core variant) with a